ahauser31/vim-latex-live-preview/README.md

 Usage
 -----

 Simply execute `:LatexPreview` to launch the previewer.
-Then try to type in Vim and you should see the live update.
-The updating time could be set by Vim's ['updatetime'][] option.
-If your pdf viewer crashes when updates happen, you can try to set 'updatetime' to a higher value to make it update less frequently.
-The suggested value of 'updatetime' is `1000`.
+Then type in Vim, save the file and you should see the preview update.

 If the root file is not the file you are currently editing, please switch to the root file before running the script.

+To compile your latex document (without poluting your working folder with intermediary files), run `:LatexCompile`.
+The previewer is not opened in this case and the output file is put in your working directory.

 Configuration
 -------------